-Volatility awakened in February after two-year hibernation.
+Volatility awakened in February after a two-year hibernation.
 In this month’s commentary, Milliman’s Joe Becker addresses the following:

 • After 15 consecutive months of positive returns, the global equity market posted its first negative monthly return since October 2016 and its highest monthly volatility since June 2016.

 • February saw 12 daily moves in the S&P 500 of at least 1%, already 50% more than 2017’s total of eight.
-In addition to higher realized volatility, the VIX spiked to its highest level since August of 2015.
+In addition to higher realized volatility, the VIX spiked to its highest level since August 2015.

 • As is often the case in times of market stress, February’s downturn saw correlations across market segments and asset classes push higher.

 To learn more, download the full commentary at MRIC.com.